Kochen-Specker Contextuality: Contextuality as a property of nature

-In all the experiments listed above, several different approaches have been proposed to test contextuality.
-It is important to distinguish them into three different main categories.
-In Sec.~\ref{ssec:compatible} and \ref{ssec:exper_imp}, we argued in favor of the use of sequential measurements, such as, e.g., the experiments by \citet{Kirchmair:2009NAT} discussed in this section.
+In all the previously listed experiments, several different approaches have been proposed to test contextuality.
+It is important to separate them into three different main categories.
+In Secs.~\ref{ssec:compatible} and \ref{ssec:exper_imp}, we argued in favor of the use of sequential measurements, such as the experiments by \citet{Kirchmair:2009NAT} discussed in this section.
 The alternative is that of joint measurements.
 Some experiments adopted this approach, such as the one by \citet{Lapkiewicz:2011NAT} described in this section.
-Even in the joint measurement approach, effort has been put into the identification of which part of the device corresponds to each single measurement, and the quantification of experimental imperfections and their consequences on the noncontextual bound, in a similar spirit as the approaches discussed in Sec.~\ref{ssec:exper_imp}.
-Finally, there are other experiments where the single measurements in each context are not so well characterize, sometimes even implemented in different ways in different contexts, making the experimental procedure itself context dependent.
+Even in the joint measurement approach, effort has been put into the identification of which part of the device corresponds to each single measurement, as well as the quantification of experimental imperfections and their consequences on the noncontextual bound, in a similar spirit to the approaches discussed in Sec.~\ref{ssec:exper_imp}.
+Finally, there are other experiments where the single measurements in each context are not as well characterized and are sometimes even implemented in different ways in different contexts, making the experimental procedure itself context dependent.
 This can lead to discussions about the interpretation of the experiment \cite{ZuPRL2012,Amselem:2013PRL,Reply_to_comm2013}.

-The experiments chosen as examples are just representatives of a broad range of different experiments with analogies and differences.
+The experiments chosen as examples are simply representatives of a broad range of different experiments with analogies and differences.
 The variability of the different approaches is arguably due to the lack of a clear and comprehensive theoretical description of a quantum contextuality experiment.
-The present review aims to fill this gap.
+This review aims to fill the gap.

-Finally, there are two types of experiments we have not mentioned so far, namely, experiments of Spekkens' contextuality, which are covered in detail in the next section, and the Liang-Spekkens-Wiseman approach \cite{Liang:2011PR}, e.g., tested by ~\citet{Zhan:17}, which we do not cover in this review.
+Finally, there are two types of experiments we have not mentioned thus far, namely, experiments of Spekkens's contextuality, which are covered in Sec.~\ref{ssec:other_cont}, and the Liang-Spekkens-Wiseman approach \cite{Liang:2011PR}, which was tested by ~\citet{Zhan:17} and which we do not cover in this review.